The Only Way Is Up

 "The Only Way Is Up" is a song written by George Jackson and Johnny Henderson and originally released in 1980 as a single by American soul singer Otis Clay.
 In 1988, it became a chart-topping single in the United Kingdom for Yazz and the Plastic Population.
-The song is used as the theme tune to the popular ITV2/ITVBe reality television series The Only Way Is Essex.

 Otis Clay version

 The song was written by George Jackson and Johnny Henderson.
 It was first recorded by Otis Clay and released as a single by Echo Records in 1980.
 Though not a hit, the song became the title track of Clay's album The Only Way Is Up, released in Japan in 1982 and then North America in 1985.
 It is also included on his 2012 album Truth Is.

 Yazz version

 The Yazz version was produced by Jonathan More and Matt Black (better known as dance duo Coldcut, who had worked with British singer Yazz on their hit single "Doctorin' the House").
 "The Only Way Is Up" was Yazz's first solo single, credited to her under the name Yazz and the Plastic Population.
 Released in July 1988 by Big Life as the first single from her debut album, Wanted (1988), the song became an instant smash hit, spending five weeks at the top of the UK Singles Chart, and ultimately becoming Britain's second biggest-selling single of 1988.
 Also on the Eurochart Hot 100, it soared to the number one position.
 In the United States it reached number two on the Billboard dance chart, although only making number 96 on the Billboard Hot 100.

 A 2009 remix was released in the United Kingdom on September 7, 2009.